Home / Community / Technical Divisions / Landfill Management

 Content Committee

-The Content Committee develops technical content for SWANA events, programs, newsletters, webinars, etc. The Content Committee works to contribute ideas for future SWANA technical presentations, tour locations, other written content and program elements associated with the subject matter.
+The Content Committee develops technical content for SWANA events, programs, newsletters, webinars, etc. The Committee works to contribute ideas for future SWANA technical presentations, tour locations, other written content and program elements associated with the subject matter.

 Training Committee